2. Attachment and Trust Instead Of Goodies

 The dog had to continue to try to come to terms with the situation on his own.
 The pressure increased, the signals from the dog became increasingly clearer, but the owner still did not react.
 Then the 6 metre limit was reached and the escalation was perfect.
 The dog was in the red zone and did not react to the signals from the dog owner anymore.
 How often have we seen something like this?

-• The dog owner hears laughing voices from a great distance and thinks with foresight «It is possible that these people have a dog»
+• The dog owner hears laughing voices from a distance and thinks with foresight «It is possible that these people have a dog»

 • The dog owner also looks at his posture and makes sure that it is straight and confident